RodgerOliver/guides/git.md

 Create branch.

-`git branch -a`
+`git branch -avv`

-List all branches.
+List all branches local and remote and their upstreams.

 `git checkout -b [branch name]`